 While Svenska Spel had been running open-source monitoring software Nagios since 2012, they recognised the need for an updated, scalable monitoring service that could integrate quickly with their existing systems.

-Svenska Spel initially tested OP5 Monitor in their development environment in August 2019, creating a compare engine that could parse information in their systems with what was in OP5 Monitor.
+Svenska Spel initially tested OP5 Monitor in their development environment in August 2019.
+Together with the ITRS partner Opsdis they used the auto discovery tool mender to automatically compare information in their systems with what was in OP5 Monitor.
 In this way, they were able to dynamically populate it with data from a range of different sources including GIT, Puppet, NetMRI and Rancher to ensure a fully-streamlined integration of all systems.
 Today, Svenska Spel is implementing OP5 Monitor throughout their entire production environment.

 Lars Esshagen, Regional Leader Nordics of ITRS Group, said: “A company with as many customers as Svenska Spel cannot afford downtime.
 Ironically, their vast scale is what makes this particularly hard to achieve.
 At ITRS, we’re proud to be working with such a trusted industry veteran to avoid outages and ensure best customer service is being provided round-the-clock.

 ”Kristofer Söderberg added: “ITRS OP5 Monitor has opened many possibilities for our IT team at Svenska Spel.
 With so many data sources, it was essential for us to find a solution that was able to integrate with our systems, aggregate all data and sift through it to present key analytics on user-friendly dashboards.
 By making sense of complex data and eliminating manual labour, OP5 Monitor has enabled us to focus on providing our customers with the best services possible.”